 So, why are legislatures rushing to fix things that aren’t broken?

-So while dedicated “smart contract” legislation can clarify legal relations, it’s just one of the tools in the lawyer’s toolkit.
+Dedicated “smart contract” legislation can clarify legal relations, but this becomes just another tool in the lawyer’s toolkit.
 Lawyers can always invoke other sources of legal authority for and/or against particular legal positions.

 8. What Else Are “Smart Contract” Statutes Doing?